 Angel Stadium Area Development Plan

-The Angel Stadium area development plans include shopping, dining and other entertainment options all surrounding the ballpark.
-This development will include 2.7 million square feet of office space, residential development, a park and two hotels with a planned 943 rooms combined.
+The Angel Stadium area development plans include shopping, dining, and other entertainment options all surrounding the ballpark.
+This development will include 2.7 million square feet of office space, residential development, a park, and two hotels with a planned 943 rooms combined.
 Some in-stadium improvements are planned as well, including a new fan experience area behind the outfield where guests can enjoy a brewery, restaurants and hear live music.
-The plan also includes some flex space that will allow Angel’s ownership to replace the existing ballpark with new updated ballpark if that is decided upon at a later date.
+The plan also includes some flex space that will allow the Angels to replace the existing ballpark with a new stadium if necessary.